 - Administrator—Publisher privileges plus privileges to manage the organization and other users.
 An organization must have at least one administrator.
 However, there is no limit to the number of Administrator roles that can be assigned within an organization.
 It is recommended that an organization have at least two administrators, while restricting this role to those who require the additional privileges associated with it.
-The Administrator role is compatible with the Creator and GIS Professional user types.
+The Administrator role is compatible with the Creator, GIS Professional, and Insights Analyst user types.

 The following table shows privileges available with the default roles.

 Use layers, maps, scenes, and apps